D.C. United has begun the coaching search. Here are 10 candidates it might consider.

 If the team does end up choosing someone from U.S. or MLS circles, there are several options.
 Here are 10 potential candidates:

-Chris Armas.
-The former U.S. national team midfielder coached the New York Red Bulls to the 2018 Supporters’ Shield (best regular season record) in his first year, but was fired last month after two subpar campaigns.
+Chris Armas: The former U.S. national team midfielder coached the New York Red Bulls to the 2018 Supporters’ Shield (best regular season record) in his first year but was fired last month after two subpar campaigns.

-Sasho Cirovski.
-An MLS team hasn’t plucked an NCAA coach since Portland hired Caleb Porter in 2012, but it’s hard to ignore Cirovski’s success in 27 years at Maryland: three national titles, nine final fours and numerous future pros.
+Sasho Cirovski: An MLS team hasn’t plucked an NCAA coach since Portland hired Caleb Porter in 2012, but it’s hard to ignore Cirovski’s success in 27 years at Maryland — three national titles, nine Final Fours and numerous future pros.

-Jill Ellis.
-She won two World Cups in charge of the U.S. women’s national team and lost just seven games in 5½ years.
-She has never coached a club team (men’s or women’s) and MLS hasn’t had a female assistant or head coach.
+Jill Ellis: She won two World Cups in charge of the U.S. women’s national team and lost just seven games in 5½ years.
+She has never coached a club team (men’s or women’s), and MLS hasn’t had a female assistant or head coach.

-John Hackworth.
-He has coached the U.S. under-17 national team, Philadelphia Union and, for the past three seasons, second-flight Louisville City, which won the 2018 title, finished second last year and is a contender this fall.
+John Hackworth: He has coached the U.S. under-17 national team, the Philadelphia Union and for the past three seasons second-flight Louisville City, which won the 2018 title, finished second last year and is a contender this fall.

-John Harkes.
-The former D.C. captain has done well with lower-level expansion teams, going 16-6-8 with second-tier FC Cincinnati in 2016 and 22-11-9 the past two years with third-division Greenville (S.C.)
+John Harkes: The former D.C. captain has done well with lower-level expansion teams, going 16-6-8 with second-tier FC Cincinnati in 2016 and 22-11-9 over the past two years with the third-division Greenville (S.C.)
 Triumph.

-Jason Kreis.
-He had a successful tenure at Real Salt Lake, winning the 2009 MLS Cup, but lasted less than two years at both New York City FC and Orlando City.
+Jason Kreis: He had a successful tenure at Real Salt Lake, winning the 2009 MLS Cup, but lasted less than two years at both New York City FC and Orlando City.
 He is now guiding third-division Fort Lauderdale CF and the U.S. U-23 national team.

-Carlos Llamosa.
-Another former D.C. player who entered coaching, Llamosa is in his third season with the Portland Timbers.
+Carlos Llamosa: Another former D.C. player who entered coaching, Llamosa is in his third season as an assistant with the Portland Timbers.
 He previously worked for the New England Revolution and lower-tier New York Cosmos.

-Preki Radosavljevic.
-The two-time MLS MVP has been a Seattle Sounders assistant for three seasons after head coaching gigs with defunct Chivas USA, Toronto FC and lower-tier Sacramento and St. Louis.
+Preki Radosavljevic: The two-time MLS MVP has been a Seattle Sounders assistant for three seasons after head coaching gigs with defunct Chivas USA, Toronto FC and lower-tier Sacramento and St. Louis.

-Brian Schmetzer.
-A two-time MLS Cup winner with the Sounders, it’s hard to picture him leaving for lowly D.C. after spending most of his adult life in Seattle area soccer.
+Brian Schmetzer: A two-time MLS Cup winner with the Sounders, it’s hard to picture him leaving for lowly D.C. after spending most of his adult life in Seattle-area soccer.
 His contract, though, expires this year.
 The sides are talking about an extension.

-Richie Williams.
-The former D.C. midfielder has been coaching 15 years, primarily as an MLS assistant (currently with New England), but also as an MLS interim boss and head coach for U.S. youth squads and second-tier Loudoun United (briefly).
+Richie Williams: The former D.C. midfielder has been coaching for 15 years, primarily as an MLS assistant (currently with New England) but also as an MLS interim boss and head coach for U.S. youth squads and second-tier Loudoun United (briefly).

 Through the end of the season, Chad Ashton will serve as United’s interim head coach.
 He joined the organization in 2007, working under Tom Soehn (2007-09), Curt Onalfo (2010) and Olsen.